 So, let’s start with the four most famous goods produced in Normandy France in the culinary world.
 Cider, Calvados, Cream, and Camembert.
 They’re called the “Four C’s of Normandy Cuisine” but these are just the tip of the proverbial iceberg.
 I talk about more in another post.

-Cider, Calvados and other Apple Products
+Cider, Calvados, and other Apple Products

-Two of the four “C’s” of Normandy cuisine, Cider (Cidre) and Calvados are produced from some of the 800 varieties of apples that are plentiful in the region.
+Two of the four “C’s” of Normandy France cuisine, Cider (Cidre) and Calvados are produced from some of the 800 varieties of apples that are plentiful in the region.

 While researching these drinks, I was fascinated to learn that during World War II many apple orchards were destroyed by the constant shelling in the Normandy region during the D-Day battles.
 To protect their favorite drink, local farmers buried barrels of calvados to shield them from damage.
 After the battle was over, they dug up the barrels and shared the drink with the Allied troops that liberated them.
 This was the soldiers’ first taste of Normandy’s abundant culinary bounty. [source: France Today website]